-While penguins may not cross your mind when you think of African wildlife, the flightless birds do live on the southern tip of the continent.
+While penguins may not cross your mind when you think of African wildlife, the flightless birds do live on the continent’s southern tip.
 At Busch Gardens Tampa, you can see African penguins in Penguin Point, located near the Nairobi train station.

 Open Date: Late 2014

-During Christmas Town in 2012 and 2013, the Asian small clawed otter habitat was temporarily modified for African penguins on loan from SeaWorld Orlando as part of the holiday event.
-After the event each of those years, the otters returned to the habitat.
+During Christmas Town in 2012 and 2013, the Asian small-clawed otter habitat was temporarily modified for African penguins on loan from SeaWorld Orlando as part of the holiday event.
+After the event each of those years, the otters returned to their habitat.

-As of October 2015 there were a total of nine African penguins on habitat.
+As of April 2017, there were a total of 14 African penguins in the habitat.

 In September 2018, several chicks were born.
-By mid-December, they joined the other penguins on habitat.
+By mid-December, they joined the other penguins on the habitat.

 Twitter – @BuschGardens | Oct 11 2018 – accessed 8/1/2019

 Twitter – @BuschGardens | Dec 17 2018 – accessed 8/3/2019

 Twitter – @BuschGardens | Jan 15 2019 – accessed 8/3/2019